Best mountain bike shoes 2023 - top-rated flat and clipless kicks

 Finding the right mountain bike shoe is a tricky exercise, so we've done the hard work for you and compiled a list of the best mountain bike shoes you can currently buy.
-Shoes are more than just a style element, providing an important contact point with the pedal system.
+Shoes are more than just a style element, providing an important contact point with the pedal system whether that's a flat, or clipless pedal.
 The best mountain bike shoes will offer comfort and control, and communicate your inputs as well as provide feedback on what is happening under your wheels.

 Along with the saddle and handlebars, the shoe/pedal interface represents one of the three contact points with the bike.
 As such, it is crucial that you choose a comfortable shoe that offers you support and allows you to transmit power through the pedals.